OpenEvalProject/evals/manuscripts/elife-01519/v1/manuscript.md

 An analysis of all known structures of proofreading domains in complex with post-transfer substrate analogs helped us to define certain parameters such as percentage buried surface area of the ligand, number of interactions, conservation of interacting residues etc that can be used to assess the binding characteristics of ligand complexes (Figure 1—figure supplement 2, Supplementary file 1C).
 Comparison of these parameters from all known complex structures of proofreading domains with the structure presented in the current study places our structure in the same bracket as the other well-studied proofreading domains (Supplementary file 1C).
 We have mutated Phe89 that has been shown to stack with adenine in ADP-complex (Bhatt et al., 2010), to Ala and show that the mutant is as active as the wild-type PfDTD (Figure 3—figure supplement 2A,C).
 The corresponding mutant F79A in EcDTD was also completely active suggesting that the Phe has no significant role in binding the adenine (Figure 3—figure supplement 2D).
 Furthermore, the earlier work had implicated a conserved Thr90 as the catalytic residue that was proposed to mount a nucleophilic attack on the carbonyl carbon of the substrate (Lim et al., 2003; Bhatt et al., 2010).
 However, our analysis clearly shows that not only the distance (5.72 Å) of γ-hydroxyl group of Thr90 from the carbonyl carbon is unfavorable for any nucleophilic attack but also it is oriented away from the point of attack where it is strongly tethered to Thr152 main chain atoms through a highly conserved cross-subunit interaction (Figure 3—figure supplement 2B).
 To experimentally demonstrate that Thr90 is not the catalytic residue as had been proposed earlier, we mutated this residue to Ala in both PfDTD and EcDTD, and showed that they still efficiently deacylated D-Tyr-tRNATyr (Figure 3—figure supplement 2C,D).
 These data, therefore, rule out the earlier propositions not only with respect to the adenosine-binding site but also the catalytic mechanism.

-More importantly, the current study identifies the key role of an invariant cross-subunit Gly-
+More importantly, the current study identifies the key role of an invariant cross-subunit Gly-cisPro motif in solving a fundamental problem of absolute configuration-based selectivity.
+The most striking feature of the Gly-cisPro motif is the near-parallel fixation of the two carbonyl groups at an angle of ∼20°, a highly conserved structural feature in DTDs irrespective of the presence or absence of ligand as seen in 72 different observations (including 10 from this study) from five different organisms (Figure 8A).
+The Ramachandran dihedral angles of both residues remarkably illustrate a striking conservation, which allows DTD to selectively recognize the chiral centre.
+It also provides a structural explanation for having an invariant Gly in that position as no other residue can normally lie in that region of Ramachandran map (Figure 8B,C).
+Since the cellular milieu will be in abundance with L-aa-tRNAs, when compared to D-aa-tRNAs, such a positioning of the critical enantioselective components, as seen here, prevents even a promiscuous deacylation of L-aa-tRNAs leading to their depletion from the pool, as shown by the biochemical studies with 1000-fold excess of DTD in two different systems.
+The essential role of Gly-cisPro motif in chiral discrimination is also strongly indicated by its absolute invariance in all DTD sequences from eubacteria to higher eukaryotes (Figure 8C).
+Previous work has shown the ability of L-proline to catalyze asymmetric synthesis of simple sugars leading to their enantioenrichment (Breslow and Cheng, 2010; Hein and Blackmond, 2012).
+Based on the work, there has been a proposal of a role of L-proline in symmetry-breaking during the prebiotic era.
+In the present work also, we show the critical role of a proline residue as a part of a motif in a process involved in enforcement of homochirality.

 ![Figure 8.](https://cdn.elifesciences.org/articles/01519/elife-01519-fig8-v1.jpg)

-**Figure 8.:** cisPro motif in DTDs.(A) The structural superimposition of –NXGP(V/F)T– motif from 72 different monomers of DTD (10 from this study and 62 from PDB including DTDs from E. coli, H. influenzae, Plasmodium falciparum, Aquifex aeolicus, and H. sapiens) shows that the rigid fixation of Gly149 and Pro150 carbonyl groups is structurally conserved in all DTDs.
+**Figure 8.:** (A) The structural superimposition of –NXGP(V/F)T– motif from 72 different monomers of DTD (10 from this study and 62 from PDB including DTDs from E. coli, H. influenzae, Plasmodium falciparum, Aquifex aeolicus, and H. sapiens) shows that the rigid fixation of Gly149 and Pro150 carbonyl groups is structurally conserved in all DTDs.
 (B) Ramachandran map for residues from –NXGP(V/F)T– motif from all DTD structures shows that glycine invariably occupies the lower right quadrant.
-(C) Both Gly and Pro are invariant in all DTD sequences.DOI: http://dx.doi.org/10.7554/eLife.01519.026
+(C) Both Gly and Pro are invariant in all DTD sequences.

 Overall, the work has unveiled a fundamental cellular mechanism that is responsible for enforcing and perpetuating L-aa homochirality in proteins.
 A mechanistically unique solution to the problem of enantioselectivity employing two carbonyl oxygens from a ‘cross-subunit’ Gly-cisPro dipeptide has been shown to be responsible for D-chirality selection and strict L-chirality rejection from the active site of DTD.
 The conserved and indispensable nature of the motif in DTD argues strongly for its crucial role in solving this key chiral discrimination problem in biology.
 The presence of DTD-fold and function in all kingdoms of life suggests an important role such systems have played in enforcing homochirality during early evolution of the translational apparatus, and high levels of expression in neuronal cells indicate a crucial role of DTD in higher organisms, which still needs to be explored.

 ## Materials and methods

-## Cloning, expression and protein purification
+### Cloning, expression and protein purification

 The gene encoding DTD was PCR amplified from P. falciparum genomic DNA and inserted between NdeI and XhoI sites of pET-21b vector (Novagen, Billerica, MA).
 For untagged construct, a stop codon was incorporated in the reverse primer whereas in case of C-terminal 6X His-tagged (C-His) construct, there was no stop codon in the reverse primer.
 Untagged protein was used for crystallization and biochemical analysis, while NMR experiments were performed with C-His protein.
 The recombinant plasmid containing our gene of interest was transformed in E. coli BL21 (DE3) cells for overexpression.
 The untagged protein was purified by a two-step protocol including cation exchange chromatography (CEC) followed by gel filtration chromatography (GFC).
 In CEC, the induced cell lysate was loaded onto Sulfopropyl-Sepharose column (Amersham Pharmacia, UK) pre-equilibrated with 50 mM BisTris pH 6.5, 20 mM NaCl and then eluted in a linear gradient of NaCl from 20 mM to 500 mM.
 The eluted protein was further purified to homogeneity by GFC using a Superdex-75 column (Amersham Pharmacia).
 The final protein was concentrated to 10 mg/ml.
 EcDTD was purified as mentioned previously (Hussain et al., 2006).
 All proteins were expressed normally except for G137A and double mutant G137A/P138A of EcDTD, which were purified from inclusion bodies using the following procedure.
 After lysis, the inclusion bodies were washed thoroughly with buffer containing 1% Triton X-100, followed by 1% sodium deoxycholate wash and finally incubated overnight in unfolding buffer containing 6M guanidinium hydrochloride (GdmHCl).
 The unfolded protein was then loaded onto Ni-NTA column (Amersham Pharmacia) pre-equilibrated with unfolding buffer and subsequently washed with 1% Triton X-100, followed by 0.1% β-cyclodextrin wash.
 This was followed by 30 mM imidazole wash to get rid of any contaminant proteins.
 The protein was finally eluted with 250 mM imidazole and immediately diluted in refolding buffer containing 400 mM L-Arg.
 The protein was further purified to homogeneity using GFC.
 Circular Dichroism analysis was performed to ensure that the proteins were properly folded (Figure 7—figure supplement 1).

-## Co-crystallization with substrate-mimicking analog D-Tyr3AA
+### Co-crystallization with substrate-mimicking analog D-Tyr3AA

 Co-crystallization was attempted with a number of constructs of DTD from E. coli, Mycobacterium tuberculosis, Vibrio cholera, Leishmania major but none of them yielded a ligand-bound structure.
 Successful co-crystallization was achieved only with PfDTD.
 The nonhydrolyzable analogs D-Tyr3AA, L-Tyr3AA, and D-Tyr2AA were obtained after custom synthesis from Jena Biosciences, Germany.
 The pure protein sample was mixed with the ligand in a molar ratio of 1:20 and the premix was incubated at 4°C overnight.
 Initial crystallization conditions were screened at 4°C and 20°C with Index and Crystal screen 1 and 2 (Hampton Research, Aliso Viejo, CA) and JBS classic (Jena Biosciences) in sitting drop setups using 96-well plates from MRC.
 The experiments were set up by mixing 1 μl of protein:ligand premix with 1 μl of reservoir buffer with the help of Mosquito crystallization robot (TTP LabTech, UK).
 The hits obtained were further optimized in a hanging drop vapor diffusion setup using 24-well Iwaki plates.
 PfDTD+D-Tyr3AA crystal I was obtained in 0.1M HEPES pH 7.0, 0.6M NaCl, 32% PEG3350, while crystal II of the same was obtained in 0.1M BisTris pH 6.0, 0.4 M NaCl, 28% PEG3350.

-## X-ray diffraction data collection and structure determination
+### X-ray diffraction data collection and structure determination

 The diffraction data were collected at the in-house X-ray facility after screening several hundreds of ligand complex crystals to get high resolution datasets.
 The dataset for PfDTD+D-Tyr3AA crystal I was collected using RigakuMicromax007 HF rotating-anode generator that produces CuKα X-rays of wavelength 1.54 Å and MAR345dtb image-plate detector from MAR Research.
 The crystal was mounted on a nylon loop and flash-cooled directly without the use of any cryoprotectant solution in a nitrogen-gas stream at 100 K using Oxford Cryostreamcooler (Oxford Cryosystems, UK).
 The dataset for PfDTD+D-Tyr3AA crystal II was collected using FR-E+ SuperBright X-ray generator from Rigaku equipped with VariMax HF optic and R-AXIS IV++ image plate detector.
 The data were processed using HKL2000 (Otwinowski and Minor, 1997) and the structure was solved by molecular replacement using MOLREP-AUTO MR from the CCP4 suite (CCP4, 1994) with PfDTD apo structure (PDB id: 3KNF) as the search model.
 The structure was refined with the help of CNS (Brunger et al., 1998) and REFMAC (Murshudov et al., 1997), while COOT (Emsley and Cowtan, 2004) was used for model building.
 The restraints for refinement of ligand molecules were obtained from PRODRG server (Schuttelkopf and van Aalten, 2004).
 The structure was validated using PROCHECK (Laskowski et al., 1993) and the figures were generated with the help of PyMOL (Schrodinger, 2010).

-## Biochemical assays
+### Biochemical assays

 The mutants for biochemical assays were generated using QuickChange XL site-directed kit (Stratagene, La Jolla, CA) and the proteins were purified by the same protocol as for the wild type.
 E. coli tRNATyr was transcribed in vitro using MEGAshortscript (Ambion, Austin, TX) and 3’ end-labeled using standard protocol by incubating the tRNA with CCA-adding enzyme in presence of [α-32P]-ATP (Ledoux and Uhlenbeck, 2008).
 D-Tyr-tRNATyr and L-Tyr-tRNATyr were generated by incubating 20 mM Tris pH 7.8, 7 mM MgCl2, 5 mM Dithiothreitol (DTT), 2 mM ATP, 0.2 mM amino acid (D-Tyr or L-Tyr), 0.5 μM labeled tRNATyr, 1 U/ml pyrophosphatase with 2 μM purified E. coli TyrRS at 37°C for 15 min.
 Aminoacylation reaction was followed by phenol extraction and ethanol precipitation of aminoacylated tRNA, which was finally resuspended in 5 mM sodium acetate pH 4.6.
 Deacylation assays were performed by incubating 20 mM Tris pH 7.2, 5 mM MgCl2, 5 mM DTT, 0.2 mg/ml bovine serum albumin (BSA), 0.2 μM labeled D-Tyr-tRNATyr or L-Tyr-tRNATyr at 30°C with 500 pM of PfDTD and 50 nM of EcDTD or the mutants enzyme as the case may be.
 Reaction mix at various time points were subjected to S1 nuclease digestion for 30 min at 22°C and analyzed by thin-layer chromatography (TLC) by spotting 1 μl on PEI cellulose sheet (Merck KGaA, Germany).
 An example of a TLC run has been shown in Figure 5—figure supplement 3.
 The mobile phase for TLC was composed of 100 mM ammonium chloride and 5% glacial acetic acid.
 TLC sheets were exposed to imaging plate from Fujifilm, Japan.
 Phosphor imaging was done using Typhoon Trio Variable Mode Imager (Amersham Biosciences, Piscataway, NJ) and Image Gauge V4.0 software was used for quantification.
 Each experiment was carried out in triplicates.

-## Transverse relaxation optimized NMR spectroscopy
+### Transverse relaxation optimized NMR spectroscopy

 2D 15N-1H TROSY experiments were performed on a Bruker 600 MHz NMR spectrometer equipped with triple resonance cryoprobe (Bruker, Billerica, MA).
 C-His construct of PfDTD was expressed in minimal media with 15NH4Cl as the sole nitrogen source in order to achieve uniform labeling.
 The protein was purified by affinity chromatography using Ni-NTA column in batch mode.
 For binding studies, 200 μM U-15N-PfDTD in 50 mM HEPES pH 7.0, 50 mM NaCl was titrated with substrate analogs.
 Chemical shift perturbations in PfDTD upon titration were monitored by a series of 2D 15N-1H TROSY spectra collected with increasing concentrations of ligand.
 Four datasets were recorded for each ligand at protein:ligand molar ratios of 1:0, 1:5, 1:10, and 1:15.
 The experiments were repeated twice with two different batches of protein.
 The data processing and figure preparation were done using Sparky.